Aidas-Baublys/mokejimo-forma/README.md

 ### Comments on the assignment

 The iban check endpoint throws a cors error, so it is called, but always resolves to true for testing purposes.
-You cant find more short comments in the code.
+You can find more short comments in the code regarding my decitions.